You can contact me via telephone, email, or by filling out the form below, which ever is most convenient for you.

-Postpartum Depression & Anxiety
+Postpartum Depression and Anxiety

 The birth of a child is a new chapter in the life of a family.
-Every parent goes through an adjustment period, for most people this adjustment is challenging.
-New parents are adjusting to;

-Having intense feelings are a normal response to the hormonal and circumstantial changes one goes through postpartum.
+Every parent goes through an adjustment period, for MOST people this adjustment is challenging.
+Having intense feelings are a normal response to the hormonal and circumstantial changes parents goes through postpartum.
 Many parents describe feeling emotional and as though they are in a fog for the first several weeks of caring for their newborn.

 There are times when the adjustment goes beyond the normal "baby blues."
-When symptoms persist or begin to intensify, this may indicate a more serious challenge in the Postpartum Adjustment.
+When difficulties persist past one month postpartum or begin to intensify, this may indicate a more serious challenge in the Postpartum Adjustment.
 Postpartum Depression or Postpartum Anxiety can occur at anytime from conception though the first year postpartum.
 It is common for symptoms to begin 3 months postpartum, during the first menstrual cycle, or during weaning from breastfeeding (even if this is past the one year mark.)

-Please note that symptoms of depression and anxiety can occur in biological mothers, dad's, partners, and adoptive parents.
+*Please note that symptoms of depression and anxiety can occur in biological mothers, dads, partners, and adoptive parents*